How would you life be different if you weren’t caught in the stronghold of your perfectionist and fear of failure?

 “In fact, research shows that perfectionism hampers achievement… The fear of failing, making mistakes, not meeting people’s expectations, and being criticized keeps us outside the arena where healthy competition and striving unfolds.”

-Here Brené is linking perfectionism with another common characteristic of the highly sensitive person: being addicted to approval and caring about what other people think.
+Here Brené is linking perfectionism with another common characteristic of the highly sensitive person: being attached to approval and caring about what other people think.

 So the problem here is that your self-worth becomes attached to external approval, and it’s the character of the perfectionist that spurs this on by sitting on your shoulder saying, “If I’m perfect, I’ll be loved.
 If I’m perfect, I’ll finally capture the approval of my (parents, friends, culture, boss).
 And it’s the voice that tells me that I’m not good enough that pushes me to achieve.
 So I don’t see how my perfectionism is harming me.”